apache/hudi/website/docs/hoodie_deltastreamer.md

 - HoodieDeltaStreamerMetrics is renamed to HoodieStreamerMetrics
 - HoodieMultiTableDeltaStreamer is renamed to HoodieMultiTableStreamer

+To maintain backward compatiblity, the original classes are still present in the org.apache.hudi.utilities.deltastreamer package, but have been deprecated.

-The following classes were relocated to org.apache.hudi.utilities.streamer package
+The following classes (classes added after 0.13.0) were directly relocated to org.apache.hudi.utilities.streamer package
+- BaseErrorTableWriter
+- BootstrapExecutor
+- ConfigurationHotUpdateStrategy
+- ConfigurationHotUpdateStrategyUtils
+- ErrorEvent
+- ErrorTableUtils
+- SchedulerConfGenerator
+- SourceFormatAdapter
+- SparkSampleWritesUtils
+- TableExecutionContext
+- TerminationStrategyUtils
 - NoNewDataTerminationStrategy.
 - PostWriteTerminationStrategy.

-To maintain backward compatiblity, the original classes corresponding to the classes listed above are still present in the org.apache.hudi.utilities.deltastreamer package.

 :::

 The `HoodieStreamer` utility (part of `hudi-utilities-bundle`) provides the way to ingest from different sources such as DFS or Kafka, with the following capabilities.